hfoster/terraform-modules/single-az/README.md

 # Terraform Single-AZ infrastructure module

-Creates a VPC and the other required infrastructure for a High Availability environment.
+Creates a VPC and the other required infrastructure for a fast startup environment using a single Availability Zone.

 ### Creating